saltta/hangman-game/README.md

 ![PEP8 Python Code No Errors](assets/images/pep8.png)

+The game was tested on Chrome, Firefox and Safari.

 ### Bugs

 GitHub automatically removes the empty line at the end of the Python file.
 It is present in my Gitpod workspace but gets removed when pushed to the repository.